endormi/django-react-app/frontend/README.md

 # Frontend

 The frontend for this web application was built using [React.js](https://reactjs.org/).
-This handles the styling for the website.

 Install dependencies: